sobamchan/sobamchan.github.io/_posts/2022-03-07-guided-summarization-papers.md

 - [Plug and Play Language Models: A Simple Approach to Controlled Text Generation](https://openreview.net/forum?id=H1edEyBKDS)
   - Use signal from an additional style/domain classifier to modify the likelihood from the generation model to change the behaviour without futher fine-tuning.
 - [CoCon: A Self-Supervised Approach for Controlled Text Generation](https://openreview.net/forum?id=VD_ozqvBy4W)
+  - Train additional layer to complement the second half of a sentence given the first half which let us control generation on word/sentence -level signals.